esthesis-iot/esthesis-core/esthesis-core-docs/Writerside/topics/dataflows/fiware-orion-gateway.md

 ### 3. Creating Custom JSON

-If the default NGSI-v2 structure does not meet your requirements, you can define a fully customised JSON payload to be sent to Orion.
+If the default NGSI-v2 structure does not meet your requirements, you can define a fully customized JSON payload to be sent to Orion.
+This can be configured globally or per device.

-To achieve this:
+#### Option 1: Global Custom JSON Format (Applies to All Measurements)
+1. Define a global JSON format using the custom entity JSON configuration input.
+2. Set its value as a valid [Qute template](https://quarkus.io/guides/qute) expression that outputs a valid Orion Fiware JSON.
+3. Use the following variables in the template:
+	- `{category}`
+	- `{timestamp}`
+	- `{hardwareId}`
+	- `{measurementName}`
+	- `{measurementValue}`

+This approach ensures that all measurements from all esthesis agents follow the same JSON structure.

+#### Option 2: Per-Device Custom JSON Format (Overrides Global Format)
 1. Create an attribute in your esthesis device, e.g., `orion-custom-json`.
-2. Set the attribute value as a valid [Qute template](https://quarkus.io/guides/qute) expression.
+2. Set the attribute value as a valid [Qute template](https://quarkus.io/guides/qute) expression that outputs a valid Orion Fiware JSON.
 3. Use the following variables in the template:
-	- `category`
+	- `{category}`
-	- `timestamp`
+	- `{timestamp}`
-	- `hardwareId`
+	- `{hardwareId}`
-	- `measurementName`
+	- `{measurementName}`
-	- `measurementValue`
+	- `{measurementValue}`
 4. Put your created attribute name in the custom entity JSON configuration, e.g., `orion-custom-json`.
+5. If this attribute is defined, it takes precedence over the global JSON format.

+This setup allows for flexibility:
+- If a device-specific template is set, it will be used for that given device.
+- If not, the global template will be used.

-#### Example Custom JSON Template:
+#### Example of Qute Template expression for a custom JSON Format:
 ```json
 [
   {